brlacerra/Semin-rio-POO---Java/README.md

 </ul>

 ## Java Project with Graphical Interface
-<p>Code (authored by Bruno Lacerra, Pedro Salles) corresponding to the course "Object-Oriented Programming I" at the Federal University of Uberlândia, developed in 2024.</p>
+<p>Code (authored by Bruno Lacerra, Pedro Salles e João Pedro) corresponding to the course "Object-Oriented Programming I" at the Federal University of Uberlândia, developed in 2024.</p>

 <p>The code is written in Java, utilizing classes, polymorphism, inheritance, components, etc. It includes the following functions:</p>
 <ul>